CHUTE BOXE ACADEMY | SIERRA VISTA – ARIZONA

 Inside a real BJJ you will always find support from just everything in life.
 From moving to a new house to a broke car on the side of the road.
 Your partners will always be there for you.
 Professor and training partners will be your best friends, mentors, advisers, psychologists and some times the ones telling you the truth you have to hear.

-I remember when I was younger and I wasn’t neither allowed to “roll” in other schools.
-We had to keep our game to our team and having a patch on our Gis was a way to represent.
-I remember when black belts from other team were coming to our school for seminars to see them wearing their Gis inside out to hide their patches.
-It was a humble way to show their appreciation and respect to the Gym they were teaching as a guest.
-We used to say in Brazil that your team is your family and family is family and you have to be proud of your last name.
+I remember when I was younger and I wasn’t neither allowed to be part of the class without a patch or “roll” in other schools.
+I also remember when black belts from other schools were coming to our school for seminars to see them wearing their Gis inside out to hide their patches.
+It was a humble way to show their appreciation and respect to the Gym they were learning as a guest.
+Your team is your family and family is family and you have to be proud of your last name.
 So let’s get those parches on our Gis!